pietrop/pietrop.github.io/_posts/tech/2017-10-11-fact2_transcription_editor.md

 - speed controls, and display of playback rate

 - shortcut to display keyboard shortcuts, and display of keyboard shortcuts along side interface

-- hypertranscript: double click on a word takes you to corresponding part in the media (audio / video).
-	- with customizable interval, default at 3 seconds before
-	- in text indication of media time

 - seamless/plain text editing experience.